 2. Treat or reverse other current health conditions

 More and more major health organizations are now stating that it’s healthy to eat a well-planned vegan diet during all stages of life – and that it’s even favorable to do so because vegans have lower rates of cancer, high blood pressure, high cholesterol, cardiovascular disease, diabetes, strokes, and even Alzheimer’s.

 A plant-based diet is often times even more effective than medication and surgery when it comes to these diseases!
 The WHO stated that processed meat is a carcinogen and that red meat probably is as well and then there’s The China Study showing the connection between casein (milk protein) and cancer.
 All seems to point in one direction.

 3. Get and stay slim effortlessly

 Vegans are the only group of people who average a normal and healthy BMI – the more animal products people eat, the higher their BMI.
 There are a couple of reasons for this!
 First, the fact that animal products do not contain any carbs and are, instead, higher in fat.
 Dietary fat has more calories and is a lot easier converted into body fat than calories from carbohydrates.

 Also, the overall calorie density of animal products leads to people overeating on them while we can load up our plates with potatoes and veggies and stay lean.
-There are also growth stimulating hormones naturally found in animal products which don’t help at all.
+There are also growth-stimulating hormones naturally found in animal products that don’t help at all.
 So if you want to skip the starvation and counting calories, go for plants instead!

 4. Show kindness and compassion to sentient beings

 Unfortunately, there’s been a huge greenwashing campaign going on, initiated by the meat and dairy industry, in order to play with our conscience.
 Happy animals are shown on cartons and packages while the reality is a lot more sinister.
 There’s really nothing humane about animal farming or taking someone else’s life.